-WHEREAS, the City Commission of the City of Winter Park held a duly noticed public hearing on this Ordinance set forth hereunder and considered findings and advice of staff, citizens, the Orange Avenue Overlay Steering Committee, the Planning & Zoning Board and all interested parties submitting written and oral comments and supporting data and analysis, and after complete deliberation, hereby finds the requested change consistent with the City of Winter Park Comprehensive Plan and that sufficient, competent, and substantial evidence supports the Land Development Code changes set forth hereunder; and
+WHEREAS, the City Commission of the City of Winter Park held a duly noticed public hearing on November 10, 2021 on this Ordinance set forth hereunder and considered findings and advice of staff, citizens, the Orange Avenue Overlay Steering Committee, the Planning & Zoning Board and all interested parties submitting written and oral comments and supporting data and analysis, and after complete deliberation, hereby finds the requested change consistent with the City of Winter Park Comprehensive Plan and that sufficient, competent, and substantial evidence supports the Land Development Code changes set forth hereunder; and

 WHEREAS, Comprehensive Plan Policy 1-2.4.14, Mixed Use Designation directed.
 Within one year from the adoption of this Comprehensive Plan, the City will create a mixed use overlay or district for commercially designated parcels that would be intended to facilitate design and use flexibility to achieve pedestrian scale, innovative transit connectivity and maximizing open space within a commercially viable and architecturally desirable design.
 Complementary uses may include, but are not limited to retail, entertainment, office, civic and residential uses.
 The City shall also prepare companion land development code regulations that implement the proposed mixed use overlay or district simultaneously with any policy amendments related to this overlay or district.
-All policies related to this overlay or district will be subject to a Comprehensive Plan amendment; and amended to establish the Orange Avenue Overlay District goals, objectives and policies; and
+All policies related to this overlay or district will be subject to a Comprehensive Plan amendment; and

-WHEREAS, the City Commission hereby finds that the land development regulations set forth in this Ordinance are consistent with the Comprehensive Plan as recently
+WHEREAS, the City Commission hereby finds that the land development regulations set forth in this Ordinance are consistent with the Comprehensive Plan as recently amended to establish the Orange Avenue Overlay District goals, objectives and policies; and